VanshGumber/Assignment4/README.md

 # Assignment4 - Learning Probability Density Functions using data only
-1. Methodology
+1. Methodology:

 Data Loading → Preprocessing → Roll-Number-Based Transformation →
 GAN Training → Sample Generation → PDF Estimation → Analysis

-2. Dataset Information
+2. Dataset Information:

 Dataset: India Air Quality Dataset
 Source: Kaggle
 Link: https://www.kaggle.com/datasets/shrutibhargava94/india-air-quality-data
 Feature Used: NO₂

-3. Objective
+3. Objective:

 To learn an unknown probability density function of a transformed random variable using a Generative Adversarial Network (GAN).

-4. Mathematical Formulation
+4. Mathematical Formulation:

 Each NO₂ value (x) is transformed as: z = x + a * sin(bx)